FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/significant-changes.md

 7. Once implemented, the assessor conducts testing, develops a SAR package, and briefs the CSP and AO on the outcome of the assessment.

 8. The AO reviews the SAR package and determines if the change is acceptable (i.e., no impact to the security posture of the system).
 If not, the CSP would be required to remediate risks or roll back to the previous version.
-If the change is accepted, then the CSP must update the POA\&M with any conditions.
+If the change is accepted, then the CSP must update the POA&M with any conditions.
 All other documentation must be updated no later than the next Annual Assessment.

 9. CSP continues with normal ConMon operations.